How to start a subscription business

 Make sure your go-to-market approach works not just for your company but also for your buyers.

 It’s too easy to look at all of the success stories and say, “We should wait until everything is nearly perfect to start a subscription business.”
 It could take years to get anywhere close to perfection, and in that time, your opportunity cost in lost revenue could be immense.

 After you choose to create a monthly subscription business, you should seek to get your infrastructure and strategy into place quickly.
 Remember, you can always refine your strategy later.

 A quick launch can depend on the amount of time it takes your billing platform to get up and running.
 Some platforms take many months, or even years, to implement.
 Recurly, however, helps clients reach operational status in just 46 days on average.

-It’s tempting to try to save money by building a subscription management and billing platform in-house.
+It’s tempting to try to save money by building an in-house subscription management and billing platform.
 But that may not be the best idea.
-There are a lot of complexities involved in building a recurring billing model; it can take years and several staff to build one that even approaches the top platforms on the market.
+There are a lot of complexities involved in building a recurring billing model; it can take years and several staff to create one that even approaches the top platforms on the market.

 What about using spreadsheets, particularly if your company is a startup?
 You’re still unlikely to come out ahead when you consider the billing and payment options, analytics and insights, automated invoicing, tax compliance, and more that a platform like Recurly can provide to a growing company.

 Storied brands that have adopted a subscription model